-- Circulation may continue at any computer that has a circulation barcode scanner by scanning data into a Notepad file installed and created by Follett for this purpose.
+Circulation may continue at any computer that has a circulation barcode scanner by scanning data into a Notepad file installed and created by Follett for this purpose.
 Follett recommends scanning from one computer only.
-Upload the data immediately when the system is restored. - Anual circulation procedures should be developed at each school site to ensure that important data is recorded for each transaction.
+Upload the data immediately when the system is restored.
+Manual circulation procedures should be developed at each school site to ensure that important data is recorded for each transaction.
 Enter data into Destiny upon restoration of the system.
-Be sure to keep accurate statistics for the end-of-year inventory report. - Technology failure should never stop circulation of library materials.
+Be sure to keep accurate statistics for the end-of-year inventory report.